GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/security/docs/modules/security/en.md

 # Security

-Grant permission to users to modify the GraphQL schema, and define Access Control Lists to manage granular access to the API based.
+Define Access Control Lists to manage granular access to the API for your users based.

 <!-- ## List of bundled extensions